Ramayan (2008 TV series): Music

 Ravindra Jain, who composed music for the 1980s series returned as a composer.
 Playback singers included Kavita Subramaniam and Suresh Wadkar.
 An audio CD with 17 bhajans from the series was released in 2009 with lyrics/music by Jain and the voices of singers Suresh Wadkar, Kavita Subramaniam, Sadhana Sargam, Satish Dehra, Pamela Jain, Ravi Tripathi, Amaya Daate, Rekha Rao, Prem Prakash, Kuldeep, Subhash Srivastav, Sanket, and the composer himself.

 Reception

 The show had an average opening with a rating of 1.8 TVR in the premiere day and overall 1.5 TVR in its opening week and in a month peaked 3.19 TVR.
 Within three months, it became one of the most watched Hindi GEC garnering 5.2 TVR, increasing the viewership of the channel to third position after StarPlus and Zee TV.
 In May 2008, it averaged 1.60 TVR before which it peaked with 3.9 TVR in March 2008.

 Dubbed versions

-The series was dubbed in Malayalam on Surya TV, featuring songs sung by Unni Menon, in Tamil on Sun TV from 2008 to 2010, in Telugu on Gemini TV.
+The series was dubbed in Malayalam on Surya TV, featuring songs sung by Unni Krishnan, in Tamil on Sun TV from 2008 to 2010, in Telugu on Gemini TV.
 The Gujarati version aired on ETV Gujarati.